metricly/hugo-www-site/content/blog/posts/2015/02-05_add-collectd-metrics-metricly-cloud-5-minutes.md

 1. Create a new collectd data source and type a name.
 2. Click Generate to generate a new API key.
 3. In the following code, replace {customer API key} with your new API key.

-    > 7 lines

-1.

-2. Edit your collectd.config file to include the new code
+4. Edit your collectd.config file to include the new code
-3. Restart collectd to being monitoring your data with Metricly
+5. Restart collectd to being monitoring your data with Metricly

 Metricly's API is ready to receive metrics directly from the collectd http_write plugin.
 You should see data populate in about 5 minutes.